Skip to Content

 Just enjoying the view at sunrise!

 No hike in Queenstown is as famous as Queenstown Hill.
-Not only is this hike one of the most breathtaking hikes on the South Island but it’s also rather short at only 5 kilometers return (3.2 miles.)
-Although the trailhead officially starts from Belfast Terrace, many people hike the trail from Queenstown center.
-Doing so means you’ll need to walk further and be ready for a 600-meter (1,969 feet) elevation gain.
+Not only is this hike one of the most breathtaking hikes I know of but it’s also rather short at only 5 kilometers return (3.2 miles).
+Although the trailhead officially starts from Belfast Terrace, many people hike the trail from Queenstown Center.
+Doing so means you’ll need to walk further and be ready for a 600-meter (1,969-foot) elevation gain.

 14. Walk the Glenorchy Boardwalk/Walkway